Assessing air quality issues in New Zealand towns in winter: Community Observation Networks for Air (CONA)

 To register your interest or find out more, please register below and we’ll be in touch.

-Dr Ian Longley’s presentation from his talk on air quality in Arrowtown on 9th May 2019 is available for download below [PDF3MB].
+Dr Ian Longley’s presentation from his talk on air quality in Arrowtown on 9th May 2019 is available:

 CONA: where to next?

 As well as the Arrowtown work, we are currently supporting a program to reduce wood smoke in Rocky Mountain towns with the Idaho Department of Environmental Quality and the University of Montana.
-Read our blog about this here.
+Read our Community observations network for air - Montana and Idaho blog.

 We also plan to publish results shortly from 2017-18 research with the University of Tasmania evaluating indoor air cleaners in Hobart.